 Charlotte Housing Market Trends 2022

 Not unlike all of its primary city counterparts, the Charlotte housing market has kept in line with national trends.
 Most notably, the impact of the Coronavirus has altered the real estate landscape and the way buyers, sellers, and investors approach it.
 That said, with nearly two years of data to go off of and shifting macroeconomic indicators, trends are starting to reveal themselves.
-As a result, here’s our own Charlotte housing market trends and forecasts projections for 2022:
+As a result, here’s our own Charlotte housing market trends and forecasts projections for the foreseeable future:

-Appreciation Will Continue At A Tempered Pace: The median home value in Charlotte continues to test new highs each month, and the trend will look to continue throughout 2022.
+Home Price Trends: The median home value in Charlotte continues to test new highs each month, and the trend will look to continue throughout 2022.
 A lack of inventory, the threat of increasing interest rates, and pent-up demand will all drive more buyer activity.
 However, prices are becoming more prohibitively expensive, which means there’s only so much farther they can go.
-As a result, prices will continue to rise, but forecasts are calling for a 21.0% increase–down slightly from the previous 12 months.
+As a result, prices will continue to rise, but forecasts are calling for a modest 5.0% increase–down considerably from the previous 12 months.

 Rental Rates Will Increase: Looming interest rate increases, active buyers, and fewer listings all contributed to a 23.5% increase in Charlotte’s median home value last year.
 At the same time, rents only increased about 11.2%.
 It is safe to assume rental rates will increase at a faster pace throughout 2022.
 As more and more people aren’t able to buy in a market with only 0.7 months of inventory, they will be relegated to the renters market.
 As more people are forced to rent, supply and demand will quickly favor landlords and enable them to increase prices accordingly.